IanEdington/learn/java/coursework.md

 The JVM is built for each environment but once it's built everything else runs on top of it.

 ### Memory allocation
+What are the roles of registers, the stack, the heap, constant storage, and non-RAM storage in Java programming?
+(See TIJ pages 63 to 64.)
+    - registers: memory inside the CPU.
+Very fast and very limited.
+Java manages this for you.
+    - the stack: maintained in RAM, maintains the execution pointer primitives, and object references.
+Java needs to know at the time of running the program the exact size and lifetime of items in the stack.
+    - the heap: maintained in RAM.
+Holds objects.
+Much more flexible in the size and lifetime of items, however, this comes at the price of speed.
+This is slower than stack memory.
+    - constant storage: Sometimes put in ROM for embedded systems but usually kept in RAM.
+    - non-RAM storage: anything that will maintain state outside the object.
+Streamed objects and persistent storage are two examples.
 Memory allocation and garbage collection is done using a multi-generational approach.
 Objects are allocated quickly by bumping a pointer by the fixed amount and returning the location.
 This is done in a "young" generation heap also called the nursery.